 - • "Response under 200 words" (max 5)

 Each criterion gets a name, a description that tells the judge exactly what to evaluate, and a maximum score.
-The judge scores each one independently, so you can see exactly which aspects of performance are strong and which need work.
+The judge scores each one independently, so you can see which aspects of performance are strong and which need work.

 2. Choose a Trigger Mode